Malcolm Rathmell: Biography

-Born in Otley, West Yorkshire, England, Rathmell first contested the FIM European Championship in 1970 before finishing runner up to Mick Andrews in the 1971 championship, a year in which he also won the Scott Trial for the first time.
+Born in Otley, West Yorkshire, England, Rathmell first contested the FIM European Championship in 1970 before finishing runner up to Mick Andrews in the 1971 championship,McManus, Peter (2013).
+"Derbyshire Motorcycle Maestros" a year in which he also won the Scott Trial for the first time.
 Though rarely off the podium in 1972 the championship was a repeat to the previous season, followed by a 3rd-place finish on the factory supported Bultaco for 1973.
-In 1974 Rathmell almost switched camps from Bultaco to Ossa but found himself facing legal action from Bultaco for breach of contract.
-Sticking with Bultaco for 1974 worked out for Rathmell as he won the FIM Trans America Trials Championship.
+In 1974 Rathmell almost switched camps from Bultaco to Ossa but found himself facing legal action from Bultaco for breach of contract.Whyte, Norrie (1974).
+"MCN Annual 1975" Sticking with Bultaco for 1974 worked out for Rathmell as he won the FIM Trans America Trials Championship.
 He did however switch to Montesa for the 1975 season for the first year of the FIM Trial World Championship and added world round wins in Belgium, Poland and the United States and finish 3rd in the championship.
-A Runner up position to Bultaco rider Yrjo Vestarinen in 1976 and a 3rd place in 1977 were to be Rathmell's best attempts at recapturing the title on the Montesa.
-For 1978 a Suzuki ride could only yield a 14th-place finish after which Rathmell rounded out his international career back with Montesa through the 1982 season.
-Malcolm Rathmell Sports Limited opened in the UK in 1991 as an Aprilia importer and is currently the sole UK distributor for Sherco Motorcycles.
+A Runner up position to Bultaco rider Yrjo Vestarinen in 1976 and a 3rd place in 1977 were to be Rathmell's best attempts at recapturing the title on the Montesa.Ward, Frank (1977).
+"MCN Yearbook 1976/77" For 1978 a Suzuki ride could only yield a 14th-place finish after which Rathmell rounded out his international career back with Montesa through the 1982 season.Morrison, Ian (1991).
+"Guinness Motorcycle Fact Book" Malcolm Rathmell Sports Limited opened in the UK in 1991 as an Aprilia importer and is currently the sole UK distributor for many off-road products.